I Used to Be Funny

-I Used to Be Funny is a 2023 Canadian comedy-drama film written and directed by Ally Pankiw.
+I Used to Be Funny is a 2023 Canadian independent comedy-drama film written and directed by Ally Pankiw.
 The film stars Rachel Sennott as Sam, a stand-up comedian living in Toronto who is struggling with depression that has impacted her career after Brooke (Olga Petsa), a young girl for whom she previously served as a nanny, goes missing.
 Sabrina Jalees, Caleb Hearon, Ennis Esmer, Dani Kind, and Jason Jones also star.